 Rationale 24: Iohexol is excreted in small amounts in to breast milk.
 Iohexol is poorly absorbed from the gastrointestinal tract so there is minimal risk to the infant; cautious mothers may wish to avoid breast-feeding for 24 hours after the test.

-Rationale 25: To maintain the child’s confidentiality, privacy and dignity and offer appropriate advice, support and counselling (United Nations General Assembly 1989).
+Rationale 25: To maintain the child and young person’s confidentiality, privacy and dignity and offer appropriate advice, support and counselling (United Nations General Assembly 1989).

 Rationale 26: Iohexol is not known to be teratogenic and it can be handled safely by pregnant staff.